BrettWitty/convolution/README.md

 I have done some minor surgery to the original archive.
 The first attempt in 2004 is moved to `v1`.
 The second, shorter rewrite is in `v2`.
 Previously the code in `v1` was a subdirectory of `v2` (as a primitive form of source control).

 I moved the project diary `Timeline.txt` to the top directory as it is an interesting reflection on the project.
+It is a changelog and development diary of sorts.

 I moved the code for the website up near the top directory.
 It is mostly a guide on how not to write a webpage about a project.